 Lippincott previously served as interim superintendent when Vicari left the district in 2009, after his contract had expired.
 She thought she was on her way to becoming permanent superintendent when some board members approached Vicari about returning.

 Parlapanides has said he plans to apply for the superintendent position and wouldn't ask for any additional money to oversee the four-school Berkeley distrct.

 Parks said she has long favored shared services with Central Regional and other school districts and thought Parlapanides was the right person for the superintendent job.

 Parks said there were other issues "leading up to" her decision to resign.

-Board President Steven M. Pellecchia - who became board president earlier this year after former board president Jame Byrnes resigned after he was appointed to the Township Council - removed Parks from all but one board committee in February.
+Board President Steven M. Pellecchia - who became board president earlier this year after former board president Jame Byrnes resigned after he was appointed to the Township Council - in February.
 She had previously served on three committees.